 - Our body goes through sheer physical and emotional stress during diabetes, which can disturb our natural hair growth cycle and trigger hair loss.

-- While following a healthy diet chart and daily workout routine during diabetes, you might experience a rapid weight loss.
+- While following a healthy diet chart and daily workout routine during diabetes, you might experience rapid weight loss.
 This sometimes results in temporary hair loss.

-Also Read – DIY- How to Make Henna Hair Oil for Hair Growth Here
+Also Read – DIY- How to Make Henna Hair Oil for Hair Growth

 What Measures Can Be Taken?

-Now as you know how diabetes can affect the health and growth of your hair, it is time to learn how all these adverse effects can be averted.
+Now that you know how diabetes can affect the health and growth of your hair, it is time to learn how all these adverse effects can be averted.
 Here is a list of preventive measures that should be taken to keep your hair long and strong even while suffering from diabetes:

 - Make sure that your diet chart includes plenty of hair-friendly foods.